 - Support Services: The WUCA staff will retain a consultant to provide administrative and website support services through a contract agreement with an individual sponsoring agency.
-The consultant will alleviate administrative and website support tasks and free up WUCA staff time to complete technical work projects on time and on budget.

-- Fiscal Agent: The Metropolitan Water District of Southern California acts as Fiscal Agent for WUCA.
-The MWD will collect and disburse funds, as well as maintain financial records and documentation.

-Edited text

-- Support Services: The WUCA staff will retain a consultant to provide administrative and website support services through a contract agreement with an individual sponsoring agency.

 - Fiscal Agent: The Metropolitan Water District of Southern California (MWD) acts as Fiscal Agent for WUCA.